DannyBen/snapcrawl/README.md

 --------------------------------------------------

 If a URL cannot be found, Snapcrawl will report to stderr.
-You can create a report by running `snapcrawl go example.com 2> err.txt`
+You can create a report by running

+    $ snapcrawl go example.com 2> err.txt